Local Roofing Contractors Are The Way To Go! ASR’s Advice

 Understanding Reasoning Behind Homeowners Looking For Local Roofing Contractors:

-Having spent a fair amount of time in the roofing, sidings and gutters business, we have seen our share of customers.
-We have also seen many customers turn down extremely good offers from out-of-town contractors.
+Having spent a fair amount of time in the roofing, sidings and gutters business, we have seen many customers turn down good offers from out-of-town contractors.
 The reason?
-Because they weren’t local to where the homeowners lived.
-Today we’ll look into this phenomenon a bit more and try to understand why it might not be such a good idea every time you are looking for local roofing contractors.
+Because they weren’t local to homeowners.
+Today we’ll look into this phenomenon a bit more and try to understand more.

 Does ‘Going-Local’ Really Have No Benefits?

-Most readers, after reading to this point would be asking this question.
-The answer however is not that simple.
-Yes, location is key when trying to find contractors.
-And in all honesty, most of the time it might be the best option looking for local roofing contractors.
+The answer is not that simple.
+Yes, most of the time it might be the best option looking for local roofing contractors.
 Not all the time though.
 The one thing homeowners need to understand is cost-effectiveness of their decision.
-On top of cost-effectiveness, homeowners need to consider the fact that sometimes it is easier for us to trust someone that lives close to us, or we have some sort of personal relationship with.
-Does that make this contractor within our proximity more qualified?
-Not really.
+On top of cost-effectiveness, homeowners need to consider trust and personal relationship as factors.
+What really makes the contractor more qualified than others?

 Here at American Standard Roofing, we have come up with a few questions that you can ask yourself if you get stuck in a situation looking for local roofing contractors: